 my list of Rx-7 miniatures keeps getting longer all the time.

 You can always find the latest news about RX-7 model kits on my Hot News page.
 If you're searching for a model kit of an RX-7, try the Kit Finder page.

 Even an older Rx-7 requires little maintenance, so there is plenty of time left for driving it and for other hobbies such as making miniature models.

-A few years ago I celebrated owning my Rx-7 for 25 years.
-25 years of enjoyment, going full throttle on race tracks like Zandvoort, Assen, Spa Francorchamps, the high speed oval at Lelystad and of course on the Autobahn.
+In 2021 I celebrated owning my Rx-7 for 35 years.
+35 years of enjoyment, going full throttle on race tracks like Zandvoort, Assen, Spa Francorchamps, the high speed oval at Lelystad and of course on the Autobahn.